alexgoexercise/hupu-comments-crawler/README.md

 1. Loads the `nba_root_ids.json` file
 2. For each root node ID:
    - Fetches player statistics from the `groupAndSubNodes` API
+   - Scrape the **BizID** of each player in the team, and use it to fetch the json response for the hottest comments
    - Collects up to 3 hottest fan comments for each player
    - Cleans comment text to prevent CSV parsing issues
 3. Outputs a CSV file with comprehensive match data

 #### Output File: `nba_match_stats.csv`
 The CSV contains the following columns:
-- `outBizNo`: Business ID for the match
+- `outBizNo`: Business ID for the match (think of it as key to the value of each nodeID for respective NBA match)
 - `team`: Team name in Chinese
 - `rootNodeId`: Root node ID for the match
 - `playerName`: Player name